 - lymphoid hyperplasia of the orbit (benign) 10-40% 1

 - ocular adnexal lymphoma (NHL) (malignant) most common 60-90% 1

 Lesions may be a manifestation of systemic lymphoma or arise primarily from the orbit.

-Major long-term risk is development of systemic lymphoma (33-50%) in 10 years after the initial diagnosis of orbital lymphoproliferative disorder.
+The major long-term risk is a development of systemic lymphoma (33-50%) in 10 years after the initial diagnosis of an orbital lymphoproliferative disorder.
 1

 - may be seen as a solid, homogeneously enhancing orbital tumour that moulds to and encases orbital structures

 - It can occur anywhere in the orbit with predilection for anterior extraconal space (often in the superotemporal quadrant) and lacrimal gland (in 40% of cases) 2